Struggling With Impure Thoughts

 Many are tempted with impure thoughts.
 And the Lord wants to help all bring “into captivity every thought to the obedience of Christ” (2 Corinthians 10:5).
 But Satan desperately tries to bring “the world” into our thoughts.
 He can do this only through our five senses–especially sight and hearing.
 And because we do become like the things we repeatedly see and hear (2 Corinthians 3:18), we need to guard the avenues of the soul and don’t expose our selves to sin (ex. internet, TV, literature, music…etc).

-Guarding our thoughts is very important because thoughts dictate behavior “As he thinketh in his heart, so is he” (Proverbs 23:7).
+Guarding our thoughts is very important because thoughts dictate behavior.
+“As he thinketh in his heart, so is he” (Proverbs 23:7).
 If we will live right, we must think right.
-The development of Christian character requires right thinking.
-Therefore Paul outlines a constructive program for our minds and thoughts.
-Instead of thinking about impurities, we should exercise our minds on positive virtues:
+The development of Christian character needs right thinking.
+Therefore, Paul gives a healthy program for our minds and thoughts.
+Instead of thinking about impurities, we should exercise our minds on positive things: